VPS plan

 sudo apt update && sudo apt upgrade -y

-Install base packages, follow the current upstream install path, and configure runtime/environment settings.
+Install base packages, follow the current upstream install path, and configure gateway, provider, and workspace settings through the documented OpenClaw flow.

 sudo apt install -y git curl wget unzip ca-certificates gnupg

 OpenClaw upstream docs recommend the installer script for Linux-style environments, with Node handled by the installer.
-If you prefer a package-manager path, use the current upstream docs and avoid mixing installer, npm, source, and Docker paths in the same first deployment.
+Use onboarding to configure provider and gateway settings, then verify the gateway.
+If you prefer a package-manager, source, Docker, or VM path, use the current upstream docs and avoid mixing install paths in the same first deployment.

 For OpenClaw, let onboarding collect provider and gateway settings first, then review the generated configuration using the current documentation.
 Do not assume a generic environment-template workflow unless the selected source or container path documents it.

-After onboarding, verify that the gateway daemon is running and then test the agent in a controlled session.
-Treat the daemon as the always-on component; use the agent command as a functional test, not as the long-running service itself.
+After onboarding, verify that the gateway daemon is running and test the setup through the Control UI, a configured channel, or a CLI command with an explicit agent/session selector.
+Treat the daemon as the always-on component; use agent commands as functional tests, not as the long-running service itself.

 Keep the selected OpenClaw gateway path observable, lock down access, test the setup, and plan ongoing maintenance.

 Use the gateway daemon path created by onboarding when that is the selected deployment model.
+On Linux user services, enable lingering for the deployment user if the gateway must survive logout.
 If you deliberately choose a Docker or source path instead, use that path’s documented lifecycle commands rather than generic Compose examples.

-Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports OpenClaw actually needs, protect generated OpenClaw configuration, provider credentials, gateway/channel secrets, and documented environment variables, keep packages updated, and use backups or snapshots before major changes.
+Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports OpenClaw actually needs, keep the default gateway/control port private unless a documented remote-access or webhook path requires exposure, protect generated OpenClaw configuration, provider credentials, gateway/channel secrets, and documented secret references or environment variables, keep packages updated, and use backups or snapshots before major changes.

 OpenClaw benefits from a VPS because the assistant runtime, gateway configuration, messaging channels, logs, and tool permissions can stay in one remotely accessible environment.